carbon-design-system/carbon/docs/developer-handbook.md

 If not, then you will need to update it to the correct commit convention for the contribution.

+6. Does the Pull Request remove an asset that used to exist?

+If so, remind the contributor that we can only remove assets in a major release.
+If an asset needs to be removed, they should add the asset back in under its original name and add it to the corresponding `deprecated.yml` file.
+They can still contribute the newly named asset, and it is recommended that they specify the replacement for the icon in `deprecated.yml` under the `reason` field.

 ### Code Patterns